comby-tools/comby-reducer/README.md

 `rule='where nested'` tells `comby-reducer` that it should also attempt to reduce nested matches of `(...)` inside other matched `(...)`.
-In general, parentheses are a common syntax to nest expressions in programs, so it makes sense to add `rule='where nested'.
+In general, parentheses are a common syntax to nest expressions in programs, so it makes sense to add `rule='where nested'`.

-Another transform removes the first element from some syntax:
+Another transform preserves the first comma-separated element inside
+parentheses:

 ```toml
 [preserve_first_paren_element]